4d/docs/docs/FormObjects/properties_Appearance.md

 ## Tab Control Direction

 You can set the direction of tab controls in your forms.
-This property is available on all the platforms but can only be displayed in macOS, when the platform interface is “System.”
+This property is available on all the platforms but can only be displayed in macOS.
 You can choose to place the tab controls on top (standard) or on the bottom.

-When tab controls with a custom direction are displayed under Windows or with the “Printing” platform appearance, they automatically return to the standard direction (top).
+When tab controls with a custom direction are displayed under Windows, they automatically return to the standard direction (top).

 #### JSON Grammar